openshift/enhancements/enhancements/kata-containers/kata-containers-dev-preview.md

 ### KataContainers Operator development
 The goal is to develop a kata operator that can be used to manage the entire lifecycle of kata components in an OpenShift cluster.
 We will have a controller that watches for a kata **custom resource (CR)** and a daemon-set that acts upon changes to the (CR) and do the required work on the worker nodes (install, uninstall update,...).

 Via the CR it will be possible to select a subset of worker nodes.

 For deploying binaries on the host the current idea is to use a container image that can be mounted on the host level.

 The goal is to be able to install the operator via OperatorHub.

+The Operator will:
-The Operator will also create a crio drop-in config file via machine config objects.
-The Operator will automatically select the payload image that contains correct version of the kata binaries for the given version of the OpenShift.
-The Operator will also configure a `RuntimeClass` called `kata` which can be used to deploy workload that uses kata runtime.
-The Operator will create a machine-config object to enable the `qemu-kiwi` RHCOS extension.
+- Create a crio drop-in config file via machine config objects;
+- Automatically select the payload image that contains correct version of the kata binaries for the given version of the OpenShift;
+- Configure a `RuntimeClass` called `kata` which can be used to deploy workload that uses kata runtime;
+- Create a machine-config object to enable the `qemu-kiwi` RHCOS extension.

 The `RuntimeClass` and payload image names will be visible in the CR status.